KeplerC/ClassUCLA/README.md

 # ClassUCLA
 This is a class check and enroll program for myUCLA.

+in directory /app/

+it has all the information that you need for watching a class.
+All one needs to do is to edit the json file.

+the other file is to find detailed class information.

 It can scan through all the classes' detailed information and output an excel, csv(or pd DataFrame)

 Now it supports